upendrabhattarai/Intro-to-R-mkdocs/docs/lessons/00_workshop_schedule.md

 * * *

-!!!result "Citation"
+!!!quote "Citation"
     * *To cite material from this course in your publications, please use:*

         **Meeta Mistry, Mary Piper, Jihe Liu, & Radhika Khetani.
 (2021, May 5). hbctraining/Intro-to-R-flipped: R workshop first release.
 Zenodo. https://doi.org/10.5281/zenodo.4739342**

     * A lot of time and effort went into the preparation of these materials.
 Citations help us understand the needs of the community, gain recognition for our work, and attract further funding to support our teaching activities.
 Thank you for citing this material if it helped you in your data analysis.

-!!!result "Attribution notice"
+!!!quote "Attribution notice"
     * *These materials have been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

     * *Some materials used in these lessons were derived from work that is Copyright © [Data Carpentry](http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)*